julianpeeters/artisanal-pickle-maker/README.md

 Takes class info as strings and gives back a pickled Scala signatures.
 For use with Java bytecode engineering libraries.

 Why?
-Because existing Java bytecode-engineering tools can't see or alter a pickled Scala signature, thus some Scala magic incomplete.
+Because existing Java bytecode-engineering tools can't see or alter a pickled Scala signature, thus the altered classes are incomplete in cases where Scala code has no Java equivalent.
+Artisinal-Pickle-Maker hopes to solve this by updating an altered class's Scala signtature to reflect changes made to the bytecode.

 ##Currently supports:##
+  _Potential Use Cases_ :

-  _Use Cases_ - 1) Pickle the signtature and add it to an ASMified dynamic class template.
+  1) Pickle the signtature and add it to an ASMified dynamic class template.

   2) Pickle the Signature and use Javassist to alter an existing class and replace its annotation with onen containing the new pickled Scala Signature.

-  _Classes_ - The generation of Scala sigs for regular and case classes *that have value members only* (signatures will not reflect user-defined defs, i.e., no defs!).
+  _Classes_ - The generation of Scala sigs for regular and case classes *that have value members only* (signatures will not reflect user-defined defs, i.e., this doesn't yet support classes with defs!).

-  _Datatypes_ - All basic Scala datatypes //TODO most need tests!
+  _Datatypes_ - All basic Scala datatypes

 ##In the future:##
   _Pickling_ - currently we only generate an unpickled signature, but pickling is straigtforward.